brenno263/se339-essay-4-faker/README.md

 The Faker JS team has released their [road map](https://fakerjs.dev/about/roadmap/v8.html), outlining their concerns and planned remedies.

 ## Faker in the past & motivations, + Death of Faker PHP

-- This section will discuss the rise of software testing, how faker was originally concieved to assist with testing, and some of the design decisions in previous versions of faker.

-- Here we also will highlight the rise of CI/CD and containerization, and how in this new environment, PHP faker crumbled.

 There have been multiple versions of Faker in the past, but we're going to focus mainly on Faker PHP since its creator has a marvellous blog post about its design issues.
 Originally, Faker was conceived by Jason Kohles as a Perl library to populate a database with fake, but believable data for rapid, safe development of database-heavy applications.